-- 1) Robotic search through sound source identification: When the user needs assistance, the user can call help to seek assistance. - 2) AI thermal camera detects people's faces: Using self-trained face detection model by YOLOv7 neural network [13] for infrared thermal camera. - 3) Automatic temperature detection: The body temperature is measured by an infrared thermal camera with a non-contact method when the human face is detected. - 4) Automatic contactless measurement of human heart rate: Through the mmWave radar module, the heart rate and respiratory rate are measured in a non-contact method. - 5) Multi-target navigation with interrupt handling: The proposed robot can perform multitarget navigation with interrupt handling to monitor the elder's vital signs to avoid accidents at home. - 6) Blockchain non-tampering technology: In order to avoid the omission of important pathological information or being used in crimes. - 7) Cloud storage with AI detection: The thermal image with face detection, body temperature and heart rate of a person are uploaded at the same time to the cloud for storage.
+- 1) Robotic search through sound source identification: When the user needs assistance, the user can call help to seek assistance. - 2) AI thermal camera detects people's faces: Using self-trained face detection model by YOLOv7 neural network [24] for infrared thermal camera. - 3) Automatic temperature detection: The body temperature is measured by an infrared thermal camera with a non-contact method when the human face is detected. - 4) Automatic contactless measurement of human heart rate: Through the mmWave radar module, the heart rate and respiratory rate are measured in a non-contact method. - 5) Multi-target navigation with interrupt handling: The proposed robot can perform multitarget navigation with interrupt handling to monitor the elder's vital signs to avoid missing the golden hour for rescue in case of sudden death or emergency event at home

+- 6) Blockchain non-tampering technology: This technique can be used to prevent the tampering of the vital sign data and to prevent the use of data for criminal purposes. - 7) Cloud storage with AI detection: The thermal image with face detection, body temperature and heart rate of a person are uploaded at the same time to the cloud for storage.
 In addition, we use an artificial neural networks (ANN) model to inference for the detection of abnormal vital signs. - 8) Notification of abnormalities: By using the push notification method, families or emergency units can be notified of emergencies for elderly people in real time.